 - Michael Haywood (LSU): Texas Southern HC (2016-18)

 Those are some pretty significant names.
 Quinn took the Falcons to Super Bowl LI, where Tom Brady led a comeback of epic proportions.
-Dantonio has been the Spartans head coach since 2007, and took them to the 2015 College Football Playoff, where they lost to (guess who?)
+Former MSU Spartans head coach Mike Dantonio took the Spartans to the 2015 College Football Playoff, where they lost to (guess who?)
 Alabama.

 This article was originally published May 30, 2019.